pooja00123/E-Commerce/client/README.md

 # Use -
 To show loading on UI while API gets data.

+# To use Redis we need to install StackExchange.Redis nuget package

 # To generate a component without test file

 ng g c <component name> --skip-tests